Technology Safety Planning

 Here are some tips from the National Network to End Domestic Violence (NNEDV) about technology safety:

 Create strong passwords (12 – 15 characters long, containing letters, numbers, and symbols).
 Keep them private.
 Change passwords if there is a concern that they are compromised.
-For more information about how to create a strong password, click here.
+The Safety Net Project has more information about how to create a strong password.

 If you are worried someone is monitoring your computer, cell phone, or tablet, use a different device that person would not have physical access to.
 This could be a library computer or a friend’s device.